Coffee to Water Ratio Calculator: Getting The Coffee Taste Right

 But what does that mean?
 Even assuming you’re using the provided scoop, what is a rounded scoop?
 And what is a fine drip grind?

 You can now understand why everyone makes Aeropress coffee differently.
 Some put in as much water as the Aeropress can hold and adjust the coffee quantity.
 Others use the bypass method (3) to make a coffee concentrate, diluting with water before serving.

-So in terms of ratios, an Aeropress brew can vary from 1:16 to 1:4.
+So in terms of brewing ratios used, an Aeropress brew can vary from 1:16 to 1:4.
 Personally, I use 12 grams of coffee per 75 grams of water (which works out to a 1:6 ratio) to brew with the inverted Aeropress method.

 But if you’re just starting out with an Aeropress, don’t worry about all that.
 Find a recipe you like and start adjusting from there (more on that below).